 Abortion is wrong.
 But that does not mean that a particular woman and her abortionist are alienated from God, bound certainly for hell.
 And it does not mean that I am better than the particular woman or physician who is a party to an abortion.
 Jesus said “from those to whom much has been given, much will be expected” (Lk.
 12:48).
 Maybe the woman and the abortionist have done more with what they’ve been given than I. That’s not for me to figure out.
 That’s God’s call.
 My responsibility is to care enough about them to tell them the truth and help them get the support they need to live according to that truth.

 Dr. Bernard Nathanson, notorious abortionist, and Norma McCorvey, the “Roe” of Roe vs. Wade, ultimately became passionate defenders of the right to life.
 Why?
 Because they met Christians who, while hating the sin, truly loved the sinner.

 Such love of enemies is supernatural.
 It is possible only for God and for those who let His love work through them.
 Will such love change everyone?
 The example of Judas and the Pharisees would argue not.
 Yet Norma McCorvey and Dr. Nathanson demonstrate that, for those whose hearts are the least bit open, such love is often irresistible.

-This article on the Sermon on the Mount’s command to love enemies, turn the other cheek, and not judge points to Jesus and St. Thomas More as examples.
-It is offered as a reflection on the lectionary readings for the 7th Sunday in Ordinary Time, cycle C (I Samuel 26: 2-23; Psalm 103; I Corinthians 45-49; Luke 6:27-38) and cycle A (Lev.
-19:1-18; Ps.
-1-103; I Cor 3, 16-23; and Mt.
-5:38-48).
+This post on the Sermon on the Mount’s command to love enemies, turn the other cheek, and not judge points to Jesus and St. Thomas More as examples.
+It reflects on the scripture readings for the Seventh (7th) Sunday in Ordinary Time, cycle C (I Samuel 26: 2-23; Psalm 103; I Corinthians 45-49; Luke 6:27-38) .
+It also reflects on the readings for the 7th Sunday in ordinary time, cycle A (Leviticus 19:1-18; Ps.
+1-103; I Cor 3, 16-23; and Matthew 5:38-48).